KitwareMedical/volview-insight/README.md

    python3 ./scripts/import-fhir-to-hapi.py
    ```

+> **Note on dicom_metadata.json**: If you copy example data from another machine, the `dicom_metadata.json` file may contain absolute paths that won't work on your system.
+Don't worry - the import script will automatically scan the `volumes/orthanc-data/` directory for all `.dcm` files if the metadata file is missing or has invalid paths.

 **Alternative: Direct API uploads**
 You can also upload data directly through REST APIs:
 - **DICOM**: Use Orthanc's REST API at http://localhost:8042